Are you, or someone you know, experiencing vision loss?

 Blindness (and low-vision) is only a showstopper if you let it be.

-I can put you in touch with blind kids, blind college students, blind parents, blind grandparents and seniors, blind teachers, blind professors, blind doctors, blind attorneys, blind workers, blind entrepreneurs, blind athletes of all skill levels, blind cooks and chefs, or blind writers and journalists.
+I can put you in touch with blind kids, blind college students, blind parents, blind grandparents and seniors, blind teachers, blind professors, blind doctors, blind attorneys, blind workers, blind entrepreneurs, blind athletes of all skill levels, blind cooks, or blind writers and journalists.